aerospaceresearch/orbitdeterminator/testcases/Alexandros code/Readme.md

 Runs the whole process for an orbit.csv file
-Process : Apply the Savintzky - Golay filter, then compute all the keplerian elements with Lambert's solution and finally for all these sets of keplerian elements do a Kalman filter to find the best estimation It plots the initial positions, the after Savintzky - Golay filter positions and the final orbit after Lambert's solution and Kalman filtering
+Process : Apply the Savintzky - Golay filter, then compute all the keplerian elements with Lambert's solution and finally for all these sets of keplerian elements do a Kalman filter to find the best estimation.
+It plots the initial positions, the after Savintzky - Golay filter positions and the final orbit after Lambert's solution and Kalman filtering.
 It prints the final keplerian elements set too.